nsmith7atafi/OKCupid_Project/README.md

 I will also create a presentation about my findings from this OKCupid dataset.

+> **Note:** The OKCupid dataset is named profiles.csv and was provided by Codecademy.

 The purpose of this project is to practice formulating questions and implementing machine learning techniques to answer those questions.

-## Project Objectives:
+### Project Objectives
--Complete a project to add to your portfolio
+- Complete a project to add to portfolio
--Use Jupyter Notebook to communicate findings
+- Use Jupyter Notebook to communicate findings
--Build, train, and evaluate a machine learning model
+- Build, train, and evaluate a machine learning model

-## Prerequisites:
--Natural Language Processing
--Supervised Machine Learning
--Unsupervised Machine Learning